Utqiagvik, Alaska: Consequences of global warming

 The Arctic region is warming at a rate that is three times the global average, forcing major adjustments to life on the North Slope with regard to hunting and whaling practices over the prior millennium, as well as to habitation.
 Thinner sea ice endangers the landing of bowhead whale strikes on offshore ice by springtime whalers.
 Caribou habitat is also affected while thawing soil threatens homes and municipal and commercial structures.
 The city's infrastructure is endangered, particularly water, sanitation, power, and road stability.
 The shoreline is rapidly eroding and has been encroaching on buildings for decades.
 According to Dr. Harold Wanless of the University of Miami, an anticipated rise in sea level and consequent global warming is inevitable, meaning the existence of Utqiagvik at its current location is doomed in the relative geological short term.
-Smoothed data from NOAA show that Utqiagvik has warmed by more than 11 F-change since 1976.
+Smoothed data from NOAA show that Utqiagvik warmed by 4.6 F-change between 1949 and 2009, with winters warming substantially more.
 On December 5, 2022, Utqiagvik broke its previous record for the warmest winter temperature, hitting 40 F.